Friskies All Life Stages Ocean Whitefish, Tuna and Turkey Pate Wet Cat Food Variety Pack, 5.5 oz. Can, Pack of 24

 Found in warm seas, the tuna is commercially fished extensively as a food fish, and is popular as a bluewater game fish.
 As a result of overfishing, some tuna species, such as the southern bluefin tuna, are threatened with extinction.

 Turkey, officially the Republic of Türkiye, is a country mainly located in Anatolia in West Asia, with a smaller part called East Thrace in Southeast Europe.
 It borders the Black Sea to the north; Georgia, Armenia, Azerbaijan, and Iran to the east; Iraq, Syria, and the Mediterranean Sea to the south; and the Aegean Sea, Greece, and Bulgaria to the west.
 Turkey is home to over 85 million people; most are ethnic Turks, while ethnic Kurds are the largest ethnic minority.
 Officially a secular state, Turkey has a Muslim-majority population.
-Ankara is Turkey's capital and second-largest city, while Istanbul is its largest city and economic and financial center, as well as the largest city in Europe.
+Ankara is Turkey's capital and second-largest city, while Istanbul is its largest city and economic and financial center.
 Other major cities include İzmir, Bursa, and Antalya.

 Turkey was first inhabited by modern humans during the Late Paleolithic.
 Home to important Neolithic sites like Göbekli Tepe and some of the earliest farming areas, present-day Turkey was inhabited by various ancient peoples.
-Hattians were assimilated by the Anatolian peoples.
+The Hattians were assimilated by the Anatolian peoples, such as the Hittites.
 Classical Anatolia transitioned into cultural Hellenization following the conquests of Alexander the Great; Hellenization continued during the Roman and Byzantine eras.
 The Seljuk Turks began migrating into Anatolia in the 11th century, starting the Turkification process.
 The Seljuk Sultanate of Rum ruled Anatolia until the Mongol invasion in 1243, when it disintegrated into Turkish principalities.
 Beginning in 1299, the Ottomans united the principalities and expanded; Mehmed II conquered Istanbul in 1453.
 During the reigns of Selim I and Suleiman the Magnificent, the Ottoman Empire became a global power.
 From 1789 onwards, the empire saw a major transformation, reforms, and centralization while its territory declined.

 In the 19th and early 20th centuries, persecution of Muslims during the Ottoman contraction and in the Russian Empire resulted in large-scale loss of life and mass migration into modern-day Turkey from the Balkans, Caucasus, and Crimea.
 Under the control of the Three Pashas, the Ottoman Empire entered World War I in 1914, during which the Ottoman government committed genocides against its Armenian, Greek, and Assyrian subjects.
 Following Ottoman defeat, the Turkish War of Independence resulted in the abolition of the sultanate and the signing of the Treaty of Lausanne.
 The Republic was proclaimed on 29 October 1923, modelled on the reforms initiated by the country's first president, Mustafa Kemal Atatürk.
 Turkey remained neutral during most of World War II, but was involved in the Korean War.
-Coups in 1960 and 1980 interrupted the transition to a multi-party system.
+Several military interventions interfered with the transition to a multi-party system.

-Turkey is an upper-middle-income and emerging country; its economy is the world's 18th-largest by nominal and 11th-largest by PPP-adjusted GDP.
+Turkey is an upper-middle-income and emerging country; its economy is the world's 17th-largest by nominal and 12th-largest by PPP-adjusted GDP.
 It is a unitary presidential republic.
 Turkey is a founding member of the OECD, G20, and Organization of Turkic States.
 With a geopolitically significant location, Turkey is a regional power and an early member of NATO.
 An EU candidate, Turkey is part of the EU Customs Union, CoE, OIC, and TURKSOY.

 Turkey has coastal plains, a high central plateau, and various mountain ranges; its climate is temperate with harsher conditions in the interior.
 Home to three biodiversity hotspots, Turkey is prone to frequent earthquakes and is highly vulnerable to climate change.
 Turkey has a universal healthcare system, growing access to education, and increasing levels of innovativeness.
 It is a leading TV content exporter.
 With 21 UNESCO World Heritage sites, 30 UNESCO intangible cultural heritage inscriptions, and a rich and diverse cuisine, Turkey is the fifth most visited country in the world.